1961 Togolese general election

 General elections were held in Togo on 9 April 1961, alongside a constitutional referendum.
-It was the first time the President had been directly elected, and Prime Minister Sylvanus Olympio of the Party of Togolese Unity was the only candidate.
+It was the first time the President had been directly elected, and Prime Minister Sylvanus Olympio of the Committee of Togolese Unity was the only candidate.
 He was elected unopposed, with the PUT won all 52 seats in the National Assembly.
 Voter turnout was 90.0%.